lillallol/temp/README.md

 experience.</summary>

-Objectively speaking, knowing the type of a concretion makes it easier to read code.
+Objectively speaking, knowing the type of a concretion makes it easier to read the code.
 How can someone know the type of a concretions when writing code in JavaScript, i.e. the complement method?
 Hovering over any implementation, will make the IDE to show its type.
 Do super sets need that help from the IDE?
 Yes they do, because of type aliases.

-Some people are used to reading JavaScript code, while others are used to reading TypeScript code.
-This is subjective.
-I have personally found both TypeScript as a superset and as a complement hard to read, but then got used to it.
+Given that help from the IDE, it becomes subjective which code base is more readable.
+From my personal experience the more I get exposed to a certain code style, the more readable I find it.
+So if you think that the complement method is not readable, I suggest you, to ask yourself the same question after some months you have been exposed to it.
+Eventually you will get used to it and readability will not be an issue.

 Regarding verbosity, strictly speaking, a super set can always be made less verbose when compared to a complement, since a complement is forced to use